-Article 6

-The habitus investigation of candidates applying for comprehensive examination after independent preparations
+Article 6 The habitus investigation of candidates applying for comprehensive examination after independent preparations

 - 1. Admission to the comprehensive examination of applicants applying without participating in the training and research stage (hereinafter referred to as individual doctoral training programme) might be permitted by the FDC upon recommendation from the doctoral school council. - 2.
 Based on the documents submitted, the Head of the Doctoral School may recommend refusal of the application to the FDC without further consideration or may recommend the completion of the habitus investigation. - 3.
-In the case the FDC approves the habitus investigation, a professional debate with the involvement of the doctoral programme members follows.
-The Head of the Doctoral Programme convenes the debate participants.
-Minutes shall be drawn up on the debate containing the opinion of the programme members on the professional performance of the applicant. - 4.
+In the case the FDC approves the habitus investigation, a professional debate must be conducted by a committee of at least three members, composed and chaired by the Head of the Doctoral Programme.
+The Head of the Doctoral Programme convenes the committee.
+Minutes shall be drawn up on the debate containing the opinion of the committee on the professional performance of the applicant. - 4.
 After the debate the Head of the Doctoral School suggests habitus investigation of the applicant by asking a core member of the doctoral school deemed to be competent to carry out the investigation.
 The habitus investigation shall touch upon the reasons of the applicant, in particular the publication activities, foreign language skills and professional career of the applicant.
 The outcome of the professional debate conducted earlier must also be taken into account.
 The member appointed for the habitus investigation shall make a proposal to the Head of the Doctoral School, who in turn will present this to the doctoral school council.
 Admission to the comprehensive examination will be decided upon by the doctoral school council upon the presentation of the Head of the Doctoral School.
 The result of the decision will be put forward to the FDC by the Head of the Doctoral School as a proposal. - 5.
 Having regard to the fact that joining after an individual training programme represents an extraordinary case, the professional requirements applicable to approval shall be more stringent than those in place for applicants coming from an organised training programme.
 Applications following an individual training programme can be made within maximum five years following graduation.